 Equally Ours is committed to offering support to equality organisations that is responsive to the current Covid-19 outbreak, and that builds long-term sustainability and resilience across the sector.

-This means that, where appropriate, we will be continuing the equality strand of the Enterprise Development Programme over the summer months, with some changes.
-For successful applicants in the first cohort we will make use of online learning, and plan to work with a small group of organisations for this initially.
+This means that, where appropriate, we will be continuing the equality strand of the Enterprise Development Programme over the autumn and winter months, with some changes.
+For successful applicants in the first cohort, we will make use of online learning, and plan to work with a small group of organisations for this initially.

 Should you have any further questions about the Enterprise Development Programme, please reach out to Aimee Dorsett Browne, our Social Enterprise Development Manager on Aimee.Dorsett-Browne@equallyours.org.uk.